Kagiso Media

 Kagiso Media is the largest black-owned media corporation in South Africa.
-It was formed in 1997 by Kagiso Trust Investments.
+It was formed in 1997 by Kagiso Trust Investments, and is headquartered in Sandton, Gauteng.

 History

-Kagiso Media was listed on the JSE in 1997.
+Kagiso Media was established in 1997, and listed on the JSE.

 In 1999, Kagiso acquired a 42.5% investment in radio station Jacaranda 94.2.
 It had a 91% stake in East Coast Radio and 24% stake in OFM that year and a stake in Caxton publishing.

 By 2000 it owned Radmark, a radio advertising company, Butterworths, a publishing business, and exhibition businesses, Saitex, Auto Africa and the Rand Show.

 In November 2000, a deal was proposed to merge Kasigo with Primedia which would give it 40% stake.
 The deal required approval from the Independent Communications Authority of South Africa (Icasa) as the two groups owned radio stations that would place them in ownership of more than what was allowed by the regulatory authorities.
 The merger fell apart in March 2001 after Primedia failed to dispose of its noncore assets and Kasigo step away from the deal.

 Another attempt was made in May 2001 by New Africa Investments Limited when it announced a proposed takeover of Kasigo Media's business operations and assets.
 Primedia issued an objection to the Icasa concerning the New Africa Investments Limited acquisition of Kagiso Media.
 In January 2002, Icasa blocked the takeover based on ownership rules.

 Kagiso, part of a consortium called Johnnic Communication (Johncom), made a conditional bid for the assets of New Africa Investments in September 2003.
 In late September, their conditional bid was accepted by the Nail board.
 But by early October, the Tiso Capital consortium outbid the Johncom offer.
 Competition Commission approved the Tiso bid in January 2004 but recommended that Nial's radio assets be sold.

 In 2005, Kagiso increased its stakes in radio station Jacaranda and radio advertising firm Radmark.

 In 2006, Kagiso increase it portfolio of radio stations when it purchased P4 and rebranded it as Gagasi 99.5 FM.
 As well in 2006, Kagiso purchased a further stake in Jacaranda Radio bring its ownership to 80 percent.
 Later that year in September 2006, a leadership change occurred when CEO Roger Jardine became an executive director and Murphy Morobe was appointed Kagiso's new CEO.